 There is a free Esri Virtual Campus course, Using Python in ArcGIS Desktop 10, that introduces a lot of the same things you'll learn this quarter in Geog 485.
 The course consists of a one-hour recorded seminar and a walkthrough exercise.
 If you want to get a head start, or you feel you want some reinforcement of what we're learning from a different point of view, it would be worth your time to complete this Virtual Campus course.

 All you need in order to access this course is an Esri Global Account, which you can create for free.
 You do not need to obtain an access code from Penn State.

 The video moves very quickly and covers a range of concepts that we'll spend 10 weeks studying in depth, so don't worry if you don't understand it all immediately.
 You might find it helpful to watch the video again near the end of Geog 485 to review what you've learned.

 If you have any questions now or at any point during this week, please feel free to post them to the Lesson 1 Discussion Forum.
-(To access the forums, return to ANGEL via the ANGEL link in the Resources menu.
+(To access the forums, return to ANGEL via the ANGEL link.
 Once in ANGEL, you can navigate to the Communicate tab and then scroll down to the Discussion Forums section.)
 While you are there, feel free to post your own responses if you, too, are able to help a classmate.

 Now, let's begin Lesson 1.